amritsharan/amritsharan/README.md

 A frontend app providing environmental suggestions using interactive charts and report export.
 **Tech:** HTML, CSS, JavaScript
 **Libraries:** Chart.js, jsPDF

+### My Portfolio
+A website to indicate my identity in the community of developers.
+**Tech:**  React, css

+### Contineo-Login-portal
+An interface designed for SIT(Siddaganga Institute of Technology) Students to enter username and password such that contineo website will be opened for SIT(Siddaganga Institute of Technology) students
+**Tech or Programming Language:** Only Java

+### Mario project
+A mario game built using Java
+**Programming Language:** Java

 ---